robinandeer/robinandeer.github.io/posts/2022-01-14-remix-concepts-in-nextjs.md

 I've really enjoyed working with forms in Remix.
 By relying on web standards, they are able to simplify things while enabling progressive enhancement.
 I've struggled _a lot_ with forms in React so I'm happy they adress this topic.

 What I especially like is how doing form handling and validation server-side is a great _separation of concern_.
 Bundling some version of [Joi](https://github.com/sideway/joi) in the browser to validate inputs client-side never felt quite right to me.
-And now I think I might never do so again.
+And now I think I will never do so again.

 ### Remix-forms in Next.js

 So can we achieve something like this in Next.js?
 It's not so far off as you might think.
-I believe we have all the building blocks already.
+I believe we have all the building blocks.
 We can even make the form work with JavaScript disabled - just like in Remix!

 Here's the solution I came up with in a Page-component that renders a simplified "new post form":